 Where To Stay

 Given that all bus routes lead to Valletta, (more about bus routes just below) it is not essential to stay in Valletta to enjoy the delights of the wondrous city.
 However should you opt to stay here, there are many different options.
-From small hotels to authentic stays in old townhouses.
+From luxury to small hotels and authentic stays in old townhouses, and boutiques.
 Check them out below and enjoy!

 On average, hotel prices in Valletta are: